Skip to content

 SRAM GX vs. X0 vs. XX Transmission: Rear Derailleurs machiningComparing XX to X0, you can see how the XX derailleur reduces its weight.
 All the shiny silver bits visible on the skid plates and the derailleur body are where a small amount of extra material have been machined away.
 This literally shaves a few extra grams, but also increases the cost because of the extra production time.
 I think it looks pretty cool too.
 The outer pulley cage is also silver instead of black, and it has more cut-outs and recesses where material has been removed, likely through a different stamping process.

 SRAM GX vs X0 vs. XX derailleur batteryThe GX derailleur has a revised battery position.
 It's tucked into the area between the direct-mount clamps, keeping it more protected.
 There are a few extreme cases where riders have ripped off the AXS battery in a bad crash.
-This is a very rare, so I wouldn't be too worried, but if you ride lots of gnarly terrain, the GX derailleur might provide some extra peace of mind.
+This isn't common, so I wouldn't be too worried, but if you ride lots of gnarly terrain, the GX derailleur might provide some extra peace of mind.

 SRAM GX vs. X0 vs. XX Transmission: Cranksets

-SRAM GX vs. X0 vs. XX Transmission: CranksetsAll three cranksets use DUB spindles, come with 32t 8-bolt direct-mount chainrings with integrated bashguards, and are available with 165mm, 170mm, and 175mm crank arm lengths.
-I weighed 170mm cranks for this photo.
+SRAM GX vs. X0 vs. XX Transmission: CranksetsAll three cranksets use DUB spindles, come with 32t 8-bolt direct-mount chainrings with integrated bashguards, and are available in 165mm, 170mm, and 175mm crank arm lengths.
+I weighed 170mm cranks for this comparison.

 SRAM GX vs. X0 vs. XX Transmission cranksetsGX and X0 Transmission use alloy cranks, which weigh quite a bit more than the carbon cranks used on XX.
 The X0 crank has been more extensively machined than the GX crank and it features a cut-out which shaves around 30 grams.
 The the integrated bashguards are all alloy and removable, but the XX bashguards have a machined finished that looks quite nice.